 The premiere of What Happened went very well Thursday night.
 We got a good audience of appreciative music lovers who seemed to find the piece a bit puzzling (appropriate, since I find it a bit puzzling myself) and provocative.
-Best was the second movement, entitled Congregation, in which three rich chorale textures in overlapping tempos converge in an explosion, followed by quiet chaos.
+The second movement, entitled Congregation, got a particularly fine interpretation.
+The movement has three rich chorale textures in overlapping tempos that converge in an explosion, followed by quiet chaos.
 The whole piece explores situations like this: seemingly predictable passages somehow end up heading in distant, ephemeral directions.
 The score of the second movement carries these lines from Daniel Defoe (1701):

 The Devil always builds a chapel there;